Skip to Content

 MCP servers are accessed through Tool resources, which agents then reference:

-# Agent references MCP tools apiVersion: ark.mckinsey.com/v1alpha1 kind: Agent metadata: name: github-agent spec: prompt: You are a GitHub assistant with access to repository operations. modelRef: name: gpt-4-model tools: - type: custom name: github-get-repo # References Tool that connects to MCP server
+# Agent references MCP tools apiVersion: ark.mckinsey.com/v1alpha1 kind: Agent metadata: name: github-agent spec: prompt: You are a GitHub assistant with access to repository operations. modelRef: name: gpt-4-model tools: - type: mcp name: github-get-repo # References Tool that connects to MCP server

 See Tools for creating Tool resources that connect to MCP servers.